portsmouth/snelly/README.md

-Snelly is a webGL-based pathtracer of SDF (signed distance field) scenes.
+Snelly is system for physically-based SDF (signed distance field) pathtracing in a web browser.

 The entire HTML source of a very basic scene is the following: